|The State of Wisconsin has had a different, Progressive philosophy towards funding its

 The L.L.
 Cook photo postcard is also a local (Milwaukee) product.

-Apparently now subsumed into the Brown County Library, as its Kress Family Branch.
+Apparently now replaced and subsumed into the Brown County Library, as its Kress Family Branch.
 The fate of this building is unknown.

 James Aram was.